sonrabakarim/barlkk/_posts/2016-09-19-best-jamstack-site-generator.md

 There are **some downsides** to Hugo, don't get me wrong.
 For starters, Hugo hasn't been around as long and, as a result, doesn't not have as large of a community as more well established SSGs like Jekyll.
 Additionally, you may find a few holes in Hugo's documentation--which is otherwise pretty great.

-**Update 30 Mar 2017:** Hugo is currently under way of rollout out an entirely new documentation site.
+**Update 30 Mar 2017:** Hugo is currently under way of rolling out an entirely new documentation site.
 The last one was good.
 The next one will be even better.
 {: .notice--info}

 So what are you waiting for? **[Give Hugo a try](/zero-to-http-2-aws-hugo/)**.
 And, while you're at it, check out the [After Dark theme](https://comfusion.github.io/after-dark/) and for a [culture jamming](https://en.wikipedia.org/wiki/Vaporwave) take on content publishing in the new millennium.